London to Battle: London's Premier Ultramarathon

 9 Checkpoints.
 Food and drink at the 6 major Checkpoints

-New for 2021 - New indoor CPs at ; Rochester, new indoor location at Sissinghurst.
+New - New indoor CPs at ; Rochester, new indoor location at Sissinghurst.
 Permanent CP moved to Sandhurst (instead of Bodiam)

-New for 2021 - 3 x Additional interim water-stop only checkpoints in 2021 at Cobham, Maidstone, and Ewhurst Green
+New - 3 x Additional interim water-stop only checkpoints in 2021 at Cobham, Maidstone, and Ewhurst Green

 Experienced Race Directors of over 60 ultramarathons